-UI Element Description

-Creates a new variable binding.

-× Deletes the selected variable binding.

-• Opens the Variable Bindings Options page.
+UI Element Description Creates a new variable binding. × Deletes the selected variable binding. • Opens the Variable Bindings Options page.
 Variable Variable binding you want the policy to read.
 1 represents the first variable binding in the event, 2 the second variable, and so on.
 You do not need to prefix the variable with a dollar sign (\$); BSM Connector does this automatically.
 Pattern Match pattern for the binding.
 You can click the ▶ button to open the pattern matching expression toolbox.

-Tip: You can use standard HP Operations Agent pattern-matching rules when matching values.
-Select the matches operator and click ▶ in the Operand field to open the pattern matching expression toolbox.
-The toolbox displays the following: • Pattern Matching Expressions.
-Click an expression to insert it in the Operand
+Tip: For matching patterns, you can use standard pattern-matching rules of HP Operations Agent.
+Select the matches operator and click the ▶ icon in the Operand field to open the pattern matching toolbox window.
+The toolbox includes the following sections: Pattern Matching Expressions.
+Click an expression to insert it into the Operand text box.

-field.

 Variable Bindings Options.
-Variable bindings options include case sensitivity and field separators for the rule.
-If you do not specify pattern matching options for the rule, either the defaults (case sensitive; a blank and the tab character as separators) or the default options set for the policy will be used.
+Variable binding options include the setting of case sensitivity check and the field separators used in the rule.
+If you do not specify the pattern matching options for the rule, either the defaults (enabled case sensitivity check; the space and the tab character as the separators) or the default options set for the policy are used.